Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            auto xclbin_uuid = device.load_xclbin("kernel.xclbin");
            auto krnl = xrt::kernel(device, xclbin_uuid, name);

-**Note**: For the kernel with more than 1 CU, a kernel handle (or object) should represent all the CUs having identical interface connectivity.
-If all the CUs of the kernel are not having identical connectivity, the specific CU name(s) should be used to obtain a kernel handle (or object) to represent the subset of CUs with identical connectivity.
+**Note**: For the kernel with more than 1 CU, a kernel object can represent all the CUs having identical interface connectivity.
+If all the CUs of the kernel are not having identical connectivity, the specific CU name(s) should be used to obtain a kernel object to represent the subset of CUs with identical connectivity.
 Otherwise XRT will do this selection internally to select a group of CUs and discard the rest of the CUs (discarded CUs are not used during the execution of a kernel).

 As an example, assume a kernel name is foo having 3 CUs foo_1, foo_2, foo_3.
 The CUs foo_1 and foo_2 are connected to DDR bank 0, but the CU foo_3 is connected to DDR bank 1.